i Legal system in the BVI

 ii Collection of evidence in support of proceedings abroad

-The BVI court will act on letters of request (letters rogatory) for evidence in support of foreign proceedings.
-The Evidence (Proceedings in Foreign Jurisdictions) Ordinance57 enacted the Hague Evidence Convention in the BVI.
-Letters of request can therefore be made to the High Court by overseas courts, either under the Hague Convention or common law, to request assistance in the collection of evidence.
-As noted above, however, the BVI court recently refused to grant Norwich Pharmacal orders in aid of foreign proceedings.
+The BVI court will act on letters of request (letters rogatory) for evidence in support of foreign proceedings under its procedural rules.
+The Evidence (Proceedings in Foreign Jurisdictions) Ordinance67 applies the Hague Evidence Convention in the BVI.
+Letters of request can, therefore, be made to the High Court by overseas courts to request assistance in the collection of evidence.
+As discussed above, Norwich Pharmacal orders can also be made in aid of foreign proceedings.

-Additionally, the BVI court is expected to follow the Privy Council ruling in Singularis, so that foreign liquidators applying to the BVI court for discovery assistance at common law will have to show that they are not exceeding the powers available to them in a domestic insolvency of the originating jurisdiction and that there is no other way for them to obtain the information or material sought.58
+Additionally, the BVI court is expected to follow the Privy Council ruling in Singularis Holdings Limited v.
+PricewaterhouseCoopers UKPC 36 so that foreign liquidators applying to the BVI court for discovery assistance at common law will have to show that they are not exceeding the powers available to them in a domestic insolvency of the originating jurisdiction and that there is no other way for them to obtain the information or material sought.68

 iii Seizure of assets or proceeds of fraud in support of the victim of fraud